hanmertens/dary_heap/README.md

     order.
   - add `into_iter_sorted` method which is like `into_iter` but yields elements in heap order.
-  - add `retain` function that retains only those elements in the heap specified by the predicate.
 - `unstable_nightly`: enable support for experimental (unstable) features that require a nightly Rust compiler:
   - implement methods defined by unstable feature `exact_size_is_empty` on